 UPSs are generally installed and placed in places not easily seen by a user (i.e., under a desk, in a wiring closet, etc).
 Therefore, in order to provide proactive warnings of changing UPS and power conditions to users, APC's UPSs have audible tones.
 An occasional single beep from the UPS is normal UPS operations.
 This means that the UPS is protecting the load.
-Below is a list of audible indicators and possible meanings.
-Please refer to your Back-UPS user manual for the complete list of which audible tones the unit you purchased has.
+Below is a partial list of audible indicators and possible meanings.
+Please refer to your Back-UPS user manual for the complete list of audible tones.

 All Back-UPS Families

 1.)
 The Back-UPS product is operating on battery power -